In 'Get Out,' Jordan Peele Tackles The 'Human Horror' Of Racial Fear

 In Get Out, Peele unabashedly addresses the politics of racism as he chronicles the story of an African-American man who's meeting his white girlfriend's parents for the first time but she's not told them he's black.

-NPR's Michel Martin spoke with Peele ahead of the movie hitting theatres on Friday Feb.
+NPR's Michel Martin spoke with Peele ahead of the movie hitting theaters on Friday Feb.
 24 and he explained the motivation behind tackling this particular issue.

 Here are interview highlights